 The Federal Reserve Board has established risk-based and leverage capital guidelines for bank holding companies, including the Corporation.
-The current risk-based capital guidelines that apply to the Corporation and the Bank, commonly referred to as Basel I, are based upon the 1988 capital accord of the International Basel Committee on Banking Supervision (Basel Committee), a committee of central banks and bank supervisors, as implemented by the Federal Reserve Board.
+As of December 31, 2013, the risk-based capital guidelines that apply to the Corporation and the Bank, commonly referred to as Basel I, are based upon the 1988 capital accord of the International Basel Committee on Banking Supervision (Basel Committee), a committee of central banks and bank supervisors, as implemented by the Federal Reserve Board.
 As discussed further below, the federal bank regulatory agencies have adopted new risk-based capital guidelines for "core banks," including the Corporation, based upon the Revised Framework for the International Convergence of Capital Measurement and Capital Standards (Basel II) issued by the Basel Committee in November 2005.
+Additionally, on July 2, 2013, the federal bank regulatory agencies introduced new capital adequacy guidelines and prompt corrective action rules designed to implement the revised standards of the Basel Committee published in December 2010 and revised in June 2011 (Basel III).
+These Basel III rules will come into effect between January 1, 2014 and January 1, 2019.